hbk91/2021StudyNotes/Microsoft_Excel.md

 - Input and Output variables must be on the same spreadsheet
 - **Alt+A+W+T**.
 This option is under Data and then What if analysis.
 This option is called Data Table (but actually these are sensitivity tables).
 Mind the difference from the Data Table described below.

-## Data Tables:

-- **You can create Data Tables, via Alt+H+T.** It will apply some sort of formatting by default.
-If you wish, **remove the formatting via, Alt+JT+S+C.**
-- Data Tables create a structured table, out of your data stored as a table.
-Then you can refer to these tables by their names, and column names elsewhere.
-- Other benefits include, **automatic totals/average/count/etc.** in the last row via **Ctrl+Shift+T**.
-Filtering/sorting etc. is much easier.
-- **Data Table Referencing:** Data_Table_Name[Column_Name]

 ## Solver and Goal Seek:

 - For Goal Seek to work, there should be circular references.
 Remove the circular references.
-I
 - If you can't find the circular references, disable iterative calculations, and then they will show up marked by blue arrows.

 ##  Pivot Tables: